akihikodaki/dts/test_plans/generic_flow_api_test_plan.rst

    ipv4-other-vf0::

-    testpmd> flow create 0 ingress pattern eth / ipv4 src is 192.168.0.1 dst is 192.168.0.2 proto is 3 / vf id is 0 / end actions queue index 1 / end
+    testpmd> flow create 0 ingress transfer pattern eth / ipv4 src is 192.168.0.1 dst is 192.168.0.2 proto is 3 / vf id is 0 / end actions queue index 1 / end

    ipv4-sctp-vf1::

-    testpmd> flow create 0 ingress pattern eth / vlan tci is 2 / ipv4 src is 192.168.0.1 dst is 192.168.0.2 tos is 4 ttl is 4 / sctp src is 46 dst is 47 tag is 1 / vf id is 1 / end actions queue index 2 / end
+    testpmd> flow create 0 ingress transfer pattern eth / vlan tci is 2 / ipv4 src is 192.168.0.1 dst is 192.168.0.2 tos is 4 ttl is 4 / sctp src is 46 dst is 47 tag is 1 / vf id is 1 / end actions queue index 2 / end

    ipv4-sctp drop::